Yūshūkan: History

 The museum was initially established in 1882 to preserve and display Meiji Restoration-era artifacts of the Imperial Japanese Army.
 Following the First Sino-Japanese War and Russo-Japanese War, the Meiji Emperor issued his 192nd order in 1910, which ordered the preservation of military artifacts.
+The building was designed by Giovanni Cappeletti, an Italian architect, and looked like a castle.

-The building was expanded when the number of documents and artifacts increased after World War I, but was demolished during the 1923 Great Kantō earthquake.
+It was expanded when the number of documents and artifacts increased, but was demolished during the 1923 Great Kantō earthquake.
 The structure was rebuilt by Itō Chūta, reopening in 1932.

 During World War II, looted weaponry was also displayed on loan from the Ministry of War, but the museum itself was closed down during the postwar period.
 Yasukuni Shrine lost funding from the government under the Shinto Directive issued by the Occupation Authorities, and the shrine put the museum building up for rent in order to obtain funds.
 In November 1947 the Fukoku Mutual Life Insurance Company signed a rent agreement with the shrine and began using it as its Kudankita office.
 The company left the building in 1980, and it reopened as the Yūshūkan museum on July 13, 1985.
 The building has undergone several renovations since then, and the outdoor exhibitions were moved indoors and re-exhibited on July 13, 2002.

 Exhibitions

-The museum's exhibitions are centered on the shrine's dedication to the spirits of deceased Japanese soldiers.
-The museum also contains weaponry used by the Imperial Japanese Army, as well as Allied documents and exhibitions related to the modern Japan Self-Defense Forces and United States Forces in Japan.
+The museum's exhibitions are centered on the Imperial Japanese Army and it's weaponry, as well as Allied documents and exhibitions related to the modern Japan Self-Defense Forces and United States Forces in Japan.
 A cenotaph of a war horse is also located within the museum grounds.

+The Museum also organizes special exhibitions each year, for example: